 If you have hearing aids, would they work if they were to get wet from the emergency sprinklers?
 Yes No How will you communicate with emergency personnel?
-Do you use an interpreter, communication device, or hearing aids?
+Do you usually need an interpreter, hearing aids, or communication device to communicate with others?
 What will you need to communicate if you don't have access to these things?
 ASSISTANCE OR SUPPORT ANIMALS/PETS Will you be able to care for your animal during and after a disaster?
 Do you have another caregiver for your animal if you are unable to meet its needs?
-Do you have the appropriate licenses for your service animal?
-Do you have it easily accessible if you need to evacuate and go to an emergency public shelter? ☐ Yes ☐ No ☐ Yes ☐ No
+Do you have the appropriate records for your service animal?
+Do you have it somewhere you can grab it if you need to evacuate and go to an emergency public shelter? ☐ Yes ☐ No Yes No